jupyterhub/traefik-proxy/docs/source/index.rst

 Why traefik?
 ============

-Currently, the **default** proxy implementation for JupyterHub is `configurable-http-proxy <https://github.com/jupyterhub/configurable-http-proxy>`__(CHP), which stores the routing table in-memory.
+Currently, the **default** proxy implementation for JupyterHub is `configurable-http-proxy <https://github.com/jupyterhub/configurable-http-proxy>`__ (CHP), which stores the routing table in-memory.
 This might be the best approach in most of the cases, but because you can only run a single copy of the proxy at a time, it has its limitations when used in dynamic large scale systems.

-When using a proxy implementation based on traefik, you can run multiple instances of traefik by using a distributed key value store like `etcd <https://coreos.com/etcd>`__ to store the routing table.
+When using a proxy implementation based on traefik, you can run multiple instances of traefik by using a distributed key-value store like `etcd <https://coreos.com/etcd>`__ to store the routing table.
 This makes the proxy **highly available** and improves the scalability and stability of the system.
-Moreover it offers *HTTPS* support through a straigt-forward `ACME (Let's Encrypt) <https://docs.traefik.io/configuration/acme>`__ configuration.
+Moreover it offers *HTTPS* support through a straight-forward `ACME (Let's Encrypt) <https://docs.traefik.io/configuration/acme>`__ configuration.

-There are two versions for the proxy, dependig on how traefik stores the routes:
+There are two versions for the proxy, depending on how traefik stores the routes:

 * TraefikTomlProxy - *for* **smaller**, *single-node deployments*
 * TraefikEtcdProxy - *for* **distributed** *setups*